Expanded Access trials sponsored by us, in partnership with manufacturers

 WideTrial sponsors both large group and small to medium sized group EAPs.
 The allowable size and timing of the program depends on many factors, including the degree of medical need, the safety profile of the product, and the quality of existing clinical data.
 We have seen every kind of case in the 30 year history of U.S. Expanded Access.
 We’ll devise the right access strategy for your product.

-WideTrial is a third-party sponsor of group-level Expanded Access programs (EAPs).
+WideTrial is an integrated service and technology platform that delivers scalable, group-level Expanded Access programs (EAPs) that are easy to participate in.
 The primary objective of any EAP is to provide pre-approval treatment options in situations of unmet medical need.
 For us, the secondary objective is to generate clinical data from a larger and more representative set of patients within the target indication.
 Many patients do not meet the enrollment criteria of traditional research trials, and bringing them into the drug development process can be a win for all parties.

 Have a Question?